ArtBusiness.com logo

 ** Ask people why they like certain pieces and don't like others.
 Try to get ideas of what they think would happen or who would say what if they bought and displayed particular pieces of your art.
 Minimize any concerns they might have by giving examples of people who now own your art, but expressed similar concerns before they made their first purchases.

-** Ask people what they want in their art, what they expect to accomplish with it, and why they want to own it.
-At all times, let them lead, and follow up with easy-to-understand anecdotes taken from your own career experiences.
+** Ask people what they want in their art, what art means to them, what they expect to get out of it, and why they want to own it.
+At all times, let them lead, and follow up with easy-to-understand answers or anecdotes taken from your own career experiences.

-** Don't get into elevated art discussions that people can't understand or try to explain details that they don't ask for.
-Don't give them information they can't digest.
+** Don't get into elevated art discussions that people can't understand, or try to describe your art with detailed explanations that they don't ask for or might find confusing.
+Don't overload them with information that's difficult to digest.
 Talk on their level.
 You never want to intimidate someone who's already in unfamiliar territory regarding your art.

-The more experienced you become at making people feel good about owning your art, the more art you're going to sell.
-A surprising number of people who don't currently own art would really love to buy some, but need a little gentle encouragement.
+The more experienced you get at making people feel at ease around your art and good about owning it, the more you're going to sell.
+A surprising number of people who don't currently own art would really love to buy some, but need a little gentle encouragement in advance.
 Convincing individuals to make their first art purchases is no different than convincing them to do anything else for the first time in their lives.
 The moment they feel comfortable and confident, the go ahead and do it.